futurewei-cloud/chogori-platform/docs/design/K23SI_TXN.md

 #### Replay logic
 In the happy case, we will observe a TWIM in the state `FinalizedPIP` in the WAL, which indicates that all WIs seen in the WAL replay can be safely converted to the `finalizeAction` in the TWIM record.

-If the transaction never receives a finalization from the TRH, or for some reason we're not able to complete the finalization (e.g. not able to talk to persistence), we will observer the TWIM in state `InProgressPIP`.
+If the transaction never receives a finalization from the TRH, or for some reason we're not able to complete the finalization (e.g. not able to talk to persistence), we will observe the TWIM in state `InProgressPIP`.
 In this case we process the same as [Abandoned_transaction](#Abandoned_transaction) below

-### Happy case abort
+### Abort finalization
-This is processed in the same way as happy case commit, except with an abort action and removal of WIs from the indexer.
+This is processed in the same way as commit, except with an abort action and removal of WIs from the indexer.
 ![TWIM_abort](../images/TWIM_abort.png)

 #### Replay logic